 - not smoking

-Sugar may be an addictive substance, though studies are limited on the addictive effects of sugar on people.
+Sugar may be an addictive substance, though are limited on the addictive effects of sugar on people.
 Sugar may also cause withdrawal-like symptoms in some people.
 You may need to slowly reduce your intake if you suspect you’re consuming too much sugar.
 Try replacing sugary foods and drinks with things that don’t have added sugar, like a piece of fruit or water with a squeeze of lemon juice.
 That can help you wean yourself off of the added sugars.

 Tips for prevention